nerdfiles/periodic-table-of-information/docs/images/architecture-internal.md

     If Node stores p, then the truth of Node’s motive for p must have been ensured through the exercise of Node’s relevant technological abilities.

+#### Measurement Category

+    O(log n)

+#### Measurement Scenario

+Given a person’s name, find the account number by picking a random point about halfway through the part of the ledger you haven’t searched yet, then checking to see whether the person’s name is at that point.
+Then repeat the process about halfway through the part of the ledger where the person’s name lies.
+This is a binary search for a person’s name.

 ### Recovery          [Re]

 #### Modal Schema